The congruence subgroup problem for a family of branch groups: The groups

 \begin{definition} A group $G\leq \text{Aut}(\mathcal{T})$ is said to be level transitive if it acts transitively on every level of $\mathcal{T}$. \end{definition}

-Our primary interest here will be in subgroups of Aut($\mathcal{T}$) which are branch groups.
+Our primary interest here will be in subgroups of $\Aut(\mathcal{T})$ which are branch groups.

-\begin{definition} A group $G\leq \text{Aut}(\mathcal{T})$ is said to be a branch group if it is level transitive and for all $m\geq 1$, $Rist_G(m)$ has finite index in $G$.
+\begin{definition} A group $G\leq \text{Aut}(\mathcal{T})$ is said to be a branch group if it is level transitive and $\rist_G(m)$ has finite index in $G$ for all $m\geq 1$.
 It is said to be regular branch if it is level transitive and there is a subgroup $K$ with finite index in $G$ such that $v*K\leq K$ for all $v \in X^*$ and such that $X^m*K$ has finite index in $G$ for all $m$.
 In this case, $K$ is called a branching subgroup. \end{definition}

-If a group is regular branch then it is also branch as $X^m*K\leq Rist_G(m)$.
-As an example, the Hanoi towers group is a regular branch group with maximal branching subgroup $G_3'$, the derived subgroup of $G_3$ (\cite{Ski16}).
+If a group is a regular branch group then it is also a branch group as $X^m*K\leq \rist_G(m)$.
+Note that if $K_1$ and $K_2$ are two branching subgroups for a group $G$ then $\langle K_1, K_2\rangle$ is also a branching subgroup.
+Thus we define the maximal branching subgroup to be the largest subgroup of $G$ that is branching.
+Note that the maximal branching subgroup need not be proper.
+As an example, the Hanoi towers group is a regular branch group with maximal branching subgroup $G_3'$, the derived subgroup of $G_3$ \cite{Ski19}.